kbmackenzie/flump/README.md

-A simple CLI tool for mass-downloading full-quality images from Fandom wiki pages' [image galleries][2].
+A simple CLI tool for mass-downloading full-quality images from Fandom wiki pages' [image galleries][1].

-I created this tool because I wanted to save a ton of images from Fandom wiki page galleries and I had trouble mass-downloading them with regular image scraping tools.
-As it turns out, most image scrapers online fail to scrape full-quality images from Fandom wiki pages' image galleries because the URL to the full-quality version of a given image is often not present in the DOM **until** the [image lightbox][1] is opened—which requires user interaction.
+In Fandom image galleries, images are usually scaled down, and the URL to the full-size version of an image is not present in the DOM until a user **clicks** on an image thumbnail and opens the [image lightbox][2].

+Because of this, simple image scrapers typically end up downloading very scaled-down, lower quality versions of images from galleries.

-This tool gets around that limitation.
+This tool gets around that.
 It uses [puppeteer][3] and is designed to be **reliable**—*not* fast.
-For big pages (like [this one][4]), it can take around 5 minutes to download everything.
+For big pages (like [this one][4]), it can take around 5 minutes for it to download everything.

+**Note:** Images that are not part of a Fandom gallery (see [this definition][1]) are not downloaded.

 ## Install